2014 Pet Product News |

 Then re-submerge quickly before the tube empties.
 Allow it to refill and at this point the siphon stream should be steady.
 It is best at this time to pinch off the hose and gain control of the flowing water.
 Readjust the end of the tube so that it is positioned to vacuum from the bottom of the aquarium and then release the pinch from the hose.

 Try not to stir the gravel while vacuuming as this can muck up the tank and reduce the amount of waste you are able to remove during the water exchange process.
-Use "Prime" to detoxify local tap water.
-The DFW area uses chloramine to keep our water safe to drink, but it is deadly to fish.

 Be sure not to allow the the temperature to fluctuate more than a degree or two by making sure the replacement water is at the same temperature as the aquarium.
-Algae can be removed from the interior glass using a Mag-Float.
-This two-part device puts the cleaning pad inside the tank and the controlling device outside the tank.

 To remove the Mag-Float, just pop the exterior piece away from the glass and the interior piece floats to the top.